Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models

 \subsection{San Francisco}

-In Figure \ref{fig:sf_cont_discrete}, we compare the two-block TDMM-SBM and two-block TDD-SBM for San Francisco.
-As we saw for Los Angeles, the San Francisco blocks are interspersed geographically, and stations vary from strongly home-identified ones to strongly work-identified ones.
-The most strongly home-identified station is a major transit hub, the San Francisco Caltrain Station on 4th Street.
+In Figure \ref{fig:sf_cont_discrete}, we compare the two-block TDMM-SBM and two-block degree-corrected TDD-SBM for San Francisco.
+As we saw for Los Angeles, the San Francisco blocks are interspersed geographically and stations vary from strongly home-identified ones to strongly work-identified ones.
+The {two} most strongly home-identified station{s are located at} a major transit hub, the San Francisco Caltrain Station on 4th Street.

-In Figure \ref{fig:sf_omega}, we show the estimated traffic between the ``home" and ``work" blocks for the TDMM-SBM and TDD-SBM.
-As in downtown Los Angeles, we observe inter-block commuting.
-However, unlike in downtown LA, using the discrete model (i.e., TDD-SBM), we observe intra-block morning and evening peaks in both the home and work blocks.
-This may be due to last-mile commuting, such as using bicycle-sharing facilities to get to or from a train station.
-Recognizing last-mile usage is important for integrating bicycle sharing with nearby public transportation.
-One possible reason that we do not observe a similar phenomenon in downtown LA is that San Franciscans are more likely than Angelenos (i.e., inhabitants of Los Angeles) to use public transportation \cite{pubtranLAT2015}.
-The intra-block morning and evening peaks may also arise from the intermixing of commercial and residential uses of land, such that some travel within blocks may also constitute commuting.
+In Figure \ref{fig:sf_omega}, we show the estimated traffic between the `home' and `work' blocks for the TDMM-SBM and the TDD-SBM.
+As in the downtown Los Angeles network, we observe inter-block commuting.
+However, unlike in downtown LA, the TDD-SBM reveals intra-block morning and evening peaks in both the home and work blocks.
+This may be due to last-mile commuting, such as using bicycle-sharing facilities to get to or from a train station. {We find that the ten most-popular trips within blocks (i.e., home-to-home travel or work-to-work travel when there are two blocks) that originate during the heavy commuting hours of 7--9 am and 4--6 pm all begin at major public transportation stops in the morning and end at those stops in the evening.} Recognizing last-mile usage is important for integrating bicycle sharing with nearby public transportation.
+One possible reason that we do not observe a similar phenomenon in downtown LA is that San Franciscans are more likely than residents of Los Angeles to use public transportation \cite{pubtranLAT2015}.
+The intra-block morning and evening peaks may also arise from the intermixing of commercial and residential uses of land.
+In other words, some travel within blocks may also constitute commuting.